The National Broadband Network (NBN) regulatory framework was set up with 2 Acts:

 - NBN Co can't discriminate against its potential customers if they are creditworthy and they comply with NBN Co's terms and conditions.

-- The ACCC has oversight of all of NBN Co's services
+- The ACCC has oversight of NBN Co's services

-- NBN Co must publish all the services it offers; any differences must be given to the ACCC to publish on its website
+- NBN Co must publish the services it offers.
+Any differences must be given to the ACCC to publish on its website.

 Find out more